Seed bead: Cut beads

 One cut or true cut beads have a flat surface cut into the bead that produces a shine or sparkle when reflecting light.
 Cut beads that are size 13/0 are referred to as "Charlottes."
-However, many people refer to all cut beads as Charlotte cut.
+However, many people refer to all single cut beads as Charlotte cut.

 There are three-cut beads which are "barrel faceted", meaning they start with a round bead and make more random machine cuts, creating a nugget like bead.
 Then in a class of their own is the two-cut seed bead.
 These never started out as a round bead, but rather the raw cane has been shaved and cut.

 Bugle beads

 Bugle beads are longer than they are thick, creating a tubular shape.
 They have different lengths ranging from 2mm, 3mm to 35mm in length, and may be plain, twisted or faceted (cut).
 The smallest, #0 at 2mm, is produced by the Toho company.

 Bugle beads are sold by size (length) commonly designated as #1 - 3mm, #2 - 4mm, #3 - 6mm, #4 -12mm, and larger (longer) without a number designation, i.e. 30mm, 35mm.
 The Miyuki bead company designates their bugle beads as #1 - 3mm, #2 - 6mm, #3 - 9mm, #4 - 12mm.

 Bugle beads may have round or square holes, which are from .6mm to 1.2mm, getting larger as the length increases.

 The style and or finish of bugle beads correspond to the range of styles produced by each company.
 Many companies provide sample cards which can be viewed digitally on their websites.